krishna050702/Data-Engineer-RoadMap/SQL/SQL_Basics/sql_basics.md

 ---

 !!!
-Note Let's Start with Intermediate topics in SQL.
+Note Let's Start with Advanced topics in SQL.